vitorjna/QR_Code_API/README.md

     python src/app.py
     ```
     The API will be running on `http://localhost:77`.

+### Running with Docker

+   To run this project using Docker and Docker Compose, follow these steps:

+   1.  **Prerequisites:**
+        *   Ensure you have Docker and Docker Compose installed on your system.

+    2.  **Run the Docker container:**
+        ```bash
+        docker compose --profile QR up -d
+        ```
+        This command will pull the `python:3.13.2-slim` Docker image (if not already present) and start the `qr-generator` service.
+It will also install the dependencies and run the application inside the container.

+    3.  **Access the API:**
+        The API will be accessible at `http://localhost:77`.

 ## API Usage

 The API exposes a single endpoint for QR code generation: `/generate_qr`.